Mallorca’s dream beach

-Despite its remote and natural setting, Es Trenc offers all the conveniences, from sunbeds to toilets, restaurants to ramps for the disabled.
+Almost two kilometres of pure, white sand and translucent water, Es Trenc is regularly voted the most popular naturist beach in Mallorca.
+Despite its remote and natural setting, it offers all the conveniences, from sunbeds to toilets, to ramps for the disabled.
 Free of hotels, you’ll find resorts nearby at Colonia Sant Jordi, just one kilometer southeast, and private holiday lets plus a large marina at Sa Rapita.

 By Memphis Holland